clientedev/ObraFlowv2/replit.md

 # System Architecture

 ## Backend Architecture
-- **Framework**: Flask with SQLAlchemy ORM.
+- **Framework**: Flask with SQLAlchemy ORM for database interactions.
-- **Database**: Railway PostgreSQL (production), configured via DATABASE_URL environment variable.
-SQLite for development.
+- **Database**: Railway PostgreSQL for production, SQLite for development.
 - **Authentication**: Flask-Login for session management and role-based access (regular/master users).
 - **Forms**: WTForms for secure form handling and CSRF protection.
-- **File Handling**: Manages file uploads (photos, documents) with a 16MB size limit, supporting binary image storage directly in the database with filesystem fallback.
+- **File Handling**: Manages file uploads (photos, documents) with a 16MB limit, supporting binary image storage in the database with filesystem fallback.
-- **PDF Generation**: Dual system with WeasyPrint (primary for pixel-perfect HTML/CSS templates) and ReportLab (legacy) for Artesano template format.
+- **PDF Generation**: WeasyPrint for pixel-perfect HTML/CSS templates and ReportLab (legacy) for specific formats.
-- **Geolocation**: Robust system with IP fallback, reverse geocoding, platform-specific instructions.
+- **Geolocation**: Robust system with IP fallback and reverse geocoding using `geopy` for precise distance calculations.
 - **CORS**: Flask-CORS configured with credentials support for API routes.
 - **HTTPS Enforcement**: Automatic HTTPS redirect for production environments.